 After reduction to the SSM, both SSMLearn and fastSSM compute the $\mathcal{O}(3)$ normal form in less than a second.
 In order to compare the computational effort for higher-order normal forms, we apply fastSSM+.
 Figure 3f shows the time required to compute a 2D normal form after fitting the SSM to the sloshing data.
 At a given order, fastSSM+ is on average 15 times faster than SSMLearn.
 While both methods are fast in this example, the difference becomes significant at higher dimensions.
-It should be noted, however, that in strongly nonlinear cases, an analytical expansion may require a higher-order normal form to converge, and so the difference in the convergence of normal forms is closer examined in the next example.
+It should be noted, however, that in strongly nonlinear cases, an analytical expansion may require a higher-order normal form to converge, and so the difference to the practitioner may be smaller.
+This difference in the convergence of normal forms is closer examined in the next example.